marcovgurrola/samples/README.md

 # samples
-Codes and Apps written in different languages
+Codes and Applications written in different languages